Hurricane Beryl forecast to become a Category 4 storm as it nears southeast Caribbean

 Hurricane Beryl is forecast to strengthen into a powerful Category 4 storm as it approaches the southeast Caribbean

-“This is a very serious situation developing for the Windward Islands,” warned the National Hurricane Center in Miami, which said that Beryl was “forecast to bring life-threatening winds and storm surge … as an extremely dangerous hurricane.”
+“This is a very serious situation developing for the Windward Islands,” warned the National Hurricane Center in Miami, which said that Beryl was “forecast to bring life-threatening winds and storm surge.”

-Early Sunday morning, Beryl was located about 465 miles (750 kilometers) east-southeast of Barbados.
-It was a Category 2 storm with maximum sustained winds of 100 mph (155 kph) and was moving west at 21 mph (33 kph).
+Beryl was located about 335 miles (570 kilometers) east-southeast of Barbados.
+It was a Category 3 storm with maximum sustained winds of 120 mph (195 kph) that was moving west at 21 mph (33 kph).
+It is a compact storm, with hurricane-force winds extending 15 miles (30 kilometers) from its center.

-Two hurricane hunters were en route to the storm to gather more details about its intensity, according to the National Hurricane Center.
+Beryl is expected to pass just south of Barbados early Monday and then head into the Caribbean Sea as a major hurricane on a path toward Jamaica.
+It is expected to weaken by midweek, but still remain a hurricane as it heads toward Mexico.

-Beryl is expect to pass just south of Barbados early Monday and then head into the Caribbean Sea as a major hurricane on a path toward Jamaica.
-It is expected to weaken by mid-week but still remain a hurricane as it heads toward Mexico.
+Beryl strengthened into a Category 3 hurricane on Sunday morning, becoming the first major hurricane east of the Lesser Antilles on record for June, according to Philip Klotzbach, Colorado State University hurricane researcher.

-In addition, if Beryl reaches a Category 3, it would only be the third storm to do so in the Caribbean prior to August; Dennis and Emily both did so in July of 2005, according to Klotzbach.
+It took Beryl only 42 hours to strengthen from a tropical depression to a major hurricane — a feat accomplished only six other times in Atlantic hurricane history, and with Sept.
+1 as the earliest date, according to hurricane expert Sam Lillo.

-“We have to remain vigilant,” Barbadian Prime Minister Mia Mottley said in a public address late Saturday.
-“We do not want to put anybody’s life at risk.”
+“Please take this very seriously and prepare yourselves,” said Ralph Gonsalves, the prime minister of St. Vincent and the Grenadines.
+“This is a terrible hurricane.”

-Thousands of people were in Barbados for Saturday’s Twenty20 World Cup final, cricket’s biggest event, with Mottley noting that not all fans were able to leave Sunday despite many rushing to change their flights.
+Thousands of people were in Barbados for Saturday’s Twenty20 World Cup final, cricket’s biggest event, with Prime Minister Mia Mottley noting that not all fans were able to leave Sunday despite many rushing to change their flights.

 “Some of them have never gone through a storm before,” she said.
 “We have plans to take care of them.”